Dr Jad Abbass

 About

-I am a reviewer at PLoS ONE, PLoS Computational Biology and PLoS Digital Health and a member of the Biochemical Society and the Institute of Electrical and Electronic Engineers (IEEE).
+I am a Fellow of the Higher Education Academy (FHEA), a member of the Biochemical Society (BS), and a member of the Institute of Electrical and Electronics Engineers (IEEE).

 Academic responsibilities